dthomason224/Tic-Tac-Toe/README.md

 ![Board](Tic_Tac_Toe.gif)

 ## Unsolved Problems
+* Divs are still clickable after win and before restart timer.

 ## Installation
 * Fork and Clone
 * Open index.html

 ## Future
-Winning line should be highlighted.
+* Winning line should be highlighted.
+* Option to choose color for each player.
+* Responsive layout for different screen sizes.